Azure/fta-cloudarchitecture/docs/reliability.md

 Employ [resiliency patterns] at the application layer.
 [Cloud design patterns] like _retry_, _circuit breaker_, _failover_ and _queue based load leveling_ can have a significant positive impact on reliability.

+> ### 🧩 Design pattern: Retry
+>
+> Have applications transparently retry failed operations.
+Cloud environments are subject to a number
+> of sources of transient failures, and simply retrying operations will frequently allow the operation
+> to succeed.
+>
+> 📖 Read the full [Retry pattern].

+> ### 🧩 Design pattern: Circuit Breaker
+>
+> Implement a component that detects failures in downstream services and encapsulates the logic
+> required to detect them being online again, as well as notifying consumers of the service's current
+> state.
+>
+> 📖 Read the full [Circuit Breaker pattern].

 > **[prev]** | **[home]**  | **[next]**

 [prev]:./cloud-fundamentals.md